britton-jb/sentinel/README.md

 put   "account",               Sentinel.Controllers.Account, :update
 ```

-### Mailer Customization/I18n
-You setup your own email templates to send out by configuring the
-`mailman` `html_email_tempaltes` and `text_email_templates` config
-variables to point to your own email template directories.

-Internationalization is easy.
-Just make a folder for each langauge under
-your email template directory.
-Pass in the language to your mailer
-config

 ### Auth Error Handler
 If you'd like to write your own custom authorization or authentication
 handler change the `auth_handler` Sentinel configuration option